Achievable logoAchievable logo

 The "market"

 The “market” typically refers to a benchmark index.
-An index is a basket of securities that covers a broad market (basically a “list” of securities).
-For example, the S&P 500 covers 500 prominent US-based company stocks.
-While it’s a bit more complicated than this, the index tracks the average prices of all these stocks.
+An index is a basket of securities that represents a broad market (think of it as a curated list of securities).
+For example, the S&P 500 includes 500 prominent US-based company stocks.
+While the calculation is more complex than this, the index is designed to track the overall price performance of those stocks.
 If most of the 500 stocks rise in price, the S&P 500 index rises (and vice versa).

 Custodian bank